ajhanisch/ORDPRO/README.md

 Automated parsing, splitting, editing, and organizing, orders.
 Detailed verbosity of script processing during runtime.
 Detailed logging of all parameters and output.

 # **DOCUMENTATION**
-Check out the README and Wiki page for detailed information.
+Check out the README and Wiki page for detailed information. ++ WIKI UNDER CONSTRUCTION ++.
+Since translating from powershell to python, the wiki is currently out of date.

 # **USAGE**
 Running the tool: